2 stack layout

 Add a plot background in for the entire layout.

-In this example, we use layout_annotation() to insert a plot background in the entire layout, it can be also used to control the theme of title, subtitle, caption (layout_title()), guides, margins, panel.border, panel.spacing.
+In this example, we use layout_annotation() to insert a plot background in the entire layout, it can also be used to control the theme of title, subtitle, caption (layout_title()), guides, margins, panel.border, panel.spacing.

 2.2 Layout Customize